 About Superficial Keratectomy

 The cornea has the strongest focusing power of the eye, which means it's essentially the window of the eye.
 It has several layers of tissue, starting with the outer most layer, epithelial, which is followed by the Bowman's layer.
 This second layer acts as the "glue" to the top layer.
 Since the cornea plays a crucial role in our sharpness of vision, it must remain clear at all times.
 Unfortunately, there are certain medical conditions that can cause damage or scarring to the cornea, which can impair vision.
 A superficial keratectomy (SK) is a procedure that removes the very top layer of the cornea down to the Bowman's layer to correct blurred vision and irregular astigmatism that is caused by damaged epithelial tissue.
-Our San Antonio, TX ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, are some of the best cornea surgeons in the area and have performed SK many times with great success.
+Our San Antonio, TX ophthalmologists, Dr. Allison Young and Dr. Jana Waters, are some of the best cornea surgeons in the area and have performed SK many times with great success.

 Ideal candidates for superficial keratectomy (SK) are those who have inflammation or scarring of their cornea, which has resulted in impaired or blurred vision.
 Generally, damage to the epithelial layer is caused by certain eye or medical distorters, including: